Magnify-Cash/magnify-monorepo/contracts/docs/README.md

   - `IERC1155.sol`
   - `ERC165Checker.sol`

-### Contract Structure
+## Contract Structure

 The contract is organized into the following sections:

 1. Storage: Defines the storage variables used by the contract.
 2. Events: Defines the events emitted by the contract.
-3. Constructor: Initializes the contract with the provided addresses and loan origination fee.
+3. Constructor: Initializes the contract with provided addresses and sets the loan origination fee.
 4. Core Functions: Implements the core functionality of the contract, including creating lending desks, configuring loan parameters, depositing/withdrawing liquidity, borrowing loans, repaying loans, and liquidating defaulted loans.
-5. Admin Functions: Implements the admin functionality of the contract, including setting loan origination fees, withdrawing platform fees, and pausing/unpausing the protocol.
+5. Admin Functions: Implements the admin functionality of the contract, such as setting loan origination fees, withdrawing platform fees, and pausing/unpausing the protocol.

-### Contract Functions
+## Contract Functions

 The contract provides the following functions: